-I drink loads of water now.
+Now I drink loads of water.
 It took a lot of work to get to where I am from where I used to be.
 Sometime in high school, I discovered that water wasn’t so bad.
-I even discovered that water is good for me (I guess mom was right!).
+I even discovered that H2O is good for me (I guess mom was right!).
 So, I’ve made it a point to drink the recommended eight glasses of water a day.
 When I do, I notice that it makes a difference in my ability to concentrate, my mood, and my energy level.
 But there are certain days that I forget.

 For example, this weekend I was too busy having fun with my friends to remember to carry around my water bottle.
 Interestingly, what I craved the most when I got home was not a glass of water, but a big heaping spoonful of Nutella.
 Yet even after I had it, I wasn’t satisfied.
 But after my second spoonful of Nutella something interesting hit me: I never crave sweets when I drink enough water!
 What I thought was my relentless sweet tooth is nothing more that mild dehydration!

 We live in an age of excess and we have access to a million things that will fill whatever need we think we have.
 And yet, we’ve never been unhappier.
 But maybe we’re not just a generation of grouches.
 Maybe the emptiness we feel is nothing more than dehydration.

 But this time I’m not talking about H2O:

 “Jesus answered, ‘Everyone who drinks this water will be thirsty again, but whoever drinks the water I give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life'” (John 4:13-14, NIV).

 Jael Amador writes from New York.© 2002 - 2022, AnswersForMe.org.
 All rights reserved.
 Click here for content usage information.